vamshi9/Local-and-SocialAuthentication/README.md

 #About this Project
    >I have done everything right from the scratch and cross-checked it many times so i'll assure you that there will be no error unless you create one.

-#Things to be known
-   >Before going into the project we need to install few things
+#Before going into the project we need to know few things

    >Express **Framework** *you can install it from here* [Node installation](https://nodejs.org/en/)